grassrootseconomics/docs.grassecon.org/docs/edu/training.md

         22. Bob and Sally
     17. Who manages the project / funds And what that person does with funds?
     18. Wage Percentage.
         23. For this case, wages will be paid after let's say  first round refill.
-Employee on duty will get a percentage in both CIC and Ksh.
+Employee on duty will get a percentage in both CAV and Ksh.
         24. Quality check officer E.g Sally 20%-
         25. 20% of ksh 750 = Ksh 150
-        26. 20% of 1250 =  CIC 250
+        26. 20% of 1250 =  CAV 250
         27. Labour Mbui 30%
         28. 30% of ksh.
 750 = Ksh 225
         29. 30% of ksh
-        30. CIC 375
+        30. CAV 375
         31. Chama - 50%
         32. 50% of ksh 750 = Ksh 375
-        33. 50% of ksh 1250 = CIC 675
+        33. 50% of ksh 1250 = CAV 675
         34.
         35. 6.Chama Fund
         36. Chama’s percentage can be used in the following ways.